nitidbit/lexicon/README.md

 Client-side code and React components for interacting with a Lexicon.

 - `Lexicon` — a container for your translated strings and data.
-- `EditWrapper` — a React component that adds an "Edit Content" button which allows users to edit strings and data.
+- `LxProvider` — a React component that adds an "Edit Content" button which allows users to edit strings and data.
 - `Lexicon Server` — a Rails app that will accept changes from the editor, and write them to GitHub

 [DEVELOPERS.md is documentation for people modifying the Lexicon JS client](DEVELOPERS.md).